| TJU Student Research Resources

 - The Medical Fellows Program supports a year of full-time biomedical research training for medical and dental students.

-- TJU subscribes to the COS Pivot database, the most comprehensive source of funding information available on the Web.
+- TJU subscribes to the Pivot database, the most comprehensive source of funding information available on the Web.
 It provides leads on programs that fund training, research, travel, and conferences.